tanfwong/rfsoc_notes/_sources/ch6/ocl_opt.md

   `buffer_a` and `buffer_b` in global memory, and `Rc0` stands for reading data from `buffer_result` in global memory back to host memory.
-We see from the timing diagram that there are large idling gaps in using the AXI interconnect for data transfer between the host and the kernel as well as large idling gaps in executing the kernel in the PL.
+We see from the timing diagram that there are large idling gaps in data transfer between the host and the kernel as well as large idling gaps in executing the kernel in the PL.
 These idling gaps are due to the latency of data transfer and that of the kernel.
 They lower the throughput achieved by the overall implementation, despite the kernel implementation may have been optimized.

 * To increase the throughput of the overall implementation, we can overlap the data transfer between the host and the kernel and the